 2. Commercial Fishing

 Another habit related to our food choices, overfishing is a large driver in the extinction of marine species.
-Around 80 percent of global fish stocks are fully to over-exploited and a shocking 90 percent of large predatory fish stocks (including sharks, swordfish and bluefin tuna) have disappeared.
+Around 80 percent of global fish stocks are over-exploited and a shocking 90 percent of large predatory fish stocks (including sharks, swordfish, and bluefin tuna) have disappeared.
 Experts estimate that by 2048, all wild fish stocks will be in a state of collapse.

 As fish stocks decrease and demand increases, fisheries resort to using gill and trawl nets, enormously destructive nets that capture every living creature in their path.
 This sadly means that many non-target marine species, known as bycatch, end up caught in fishing nets.
 Bycatch makes up around 40 percent of all marine catches.
 Sharks, dolphins, sea turtles and whales are often caught as bycatch, contributing greatly to decline in their populations.